werowe/mist_preventive_maintenance_ml/README.md

 ## <a name="8"></a>Train the Model
-Now we train the model by passing that array into and then save the model to disk.
+ Now we train the model by passing that array into LogisticRegressionWithLBFGS.trainand then save the model to disk.

 Once the model is created, we can call the predict() method, which is what we do when we expose the model as a web service.